arangodb/python-arango-async/docs/migration.rst

 The asynchronous driver, however, tries to stick to a simple rule:

 * If the API returns a camel case key, it will be returned as is.
+The response is returned from the server as is.
 * Parameters passed from client to server use the snake case equivalent of the camel case keys required by the API (e.g. `userName` becomes `user_name`).
 This is done to ensure PEP8 compatibility.